-Skyline queries retrieve from a database the objects that optimizes multiple criteria, related to user preferences for example, or objects that are the best compromises satisfying these criteria.
-When data are huge such objects may shed light on interesting parts of the dataset.
+Skyline queries retrieve from a database the objects that maximizes some criteria, related to user preferences for example, or objects that are the best compromises satisfying these criteria.
+When data are in huge volumes, such objects may shed light on interesting parts of the dataset.
 However, computing the skylines (i.e. retrieving the skyline points) may be time consuming because of many dominance tests.
 This is, especially the case in an interactive setting such as querying a data cube in the context of a datawarehouse.
-We have worked on how to answer efficiently to skyline queries by the materialization of precomputed skyline queries related to dynamic user preferences.
-An article has been submitted to the conference SIGMOD 2012.